 The mortgage company will think that you owe them money, which is likely to cause you significant problems.
 In these circumstances, it is the mortgage company that is liable for the money as it has no legal claim over your property.

-The Land Registry may also be liable to pay compensation, as it has added a non-proprietor to the deeds of the property.
-Almost £10 million was paid out by the Land Registry last year in compensation, the highest figure in three years.
+The Land Registry may be liable to pay compensation, as it has added a non-proprietor to the deeds of the property.
+The Land Registry pays out millions of pounds each year in compensation for property fraud.

 Detection of property title fraud can take some time as it is often only when payments stop that a mortgage company will try to contact the owner.